bldxio/cf-gateway/README.md

 # Cloudflare Gateway

-This repository is meant for use in conjunction with [Cortex-Publisher](https://github.com/crtxio/cortex-publisher)
+This repository is meant for use in conjunction with [Cortex-Publisher](https://github.com/crtxio/cortex-publisher).
+The cf-gateway Cloudflare worker serves as the gateway for your Cortex-Publisher.

 ## Prerequisites

-1. First you must have created a Cloudflare account, and purchased a domain for use with Cloudflare.
-You may do this [through Cloudflare directly](https://developers.cloudflare.com/registrar/get-started/register-domain/#how-to-register-a-new-domain), or use external registrars such as [Namecheap](https://www.namecheap.com/).
-If you have a Cloudflare account and domain you may proceed to adding the domain as a site to Cloudflare.
-This will populate the domain's Zone ID for use in later steps.
-For more information on how to setup your domain in Cloudflare please visit [Add site to Cloudflare](https://developers.cloudflare.com/fundamentals/get-started/setup/add-site/).
+1. First you must have followed and successfully deployed the [Cortex-Publisher](https://github.com/crtxio/cortex-publisher).

 2. Create a Cloudflare API Token.
 For more information on how create and use API tokens for use in CI/CD please visit [Create a Cloudflare API token](https://developers.cloudflare.com/workers/wrangler/ci-cd/#create-a-cloudflare-api-token).
+If you have already completed this from deploying the [Cortex-Publisher](https://github.com/crtxio/cortex-publisher) then you may skip this step.

 3. Install the [Wrangler CLI](https://developers.cloudflare.com/workers/wrangler/install-and-update/).